vwxyzjn/cleanrl/README.md

 * Most algorithms are self-contained in single files with a common dependency file [common.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/common.py) that handles different gym spaces.

 * Easy logging of training processes using Tensorboard and Integration with wandb.com to log experiments on the cloud.
+Check out https://app.wandb.ai/costa-huang/cleanrltest.

-* Being able to debug in Python’s interactive shell.
+* Being able to debug *directly* in Python’s interactive shell.

 * Convenient use of commandline arguments for hyper-parameters tuning.